 If you are one of those who wonder why new-age technology giants are putting up sleeping pods in their glitzy and cool workplaces, then you really need to read ahead.
-Because believe it or not, sleep is not just a perk that you give to an employee.
+Because believe it or not, Good sleep is not just a perk that you give to an employee.
 It is a fundamental necessity – the lack of which – affects not just a person’s health but his/her productivity too, and drastically enough.

-The advent of offerings like The Sleep School, Nap York, Spa Le Ra is a good enough indication of the significance of sleep disorders and challenges that most people are facing today.
-Nap rooms, sleep advice experts and boutique consultancies are on the rise to tackle this growing demand for sleep and wellness answers.
+The advent of offerings like The Sleep School, Nap York, and Spa Le Ra is a good enough indication of the significance of sleep disorders and the challenges that most people are facing today.
+Nap rooms, sleep advice experts and boutique consultancies are on the rise to tackle this growing demand for good sleep and wellness answers.

 When we cut down on sleep, we do not allow our brains and body that much-needed (and much-deserved) time to reboot and recover from a long day.
 That makes it hard for a person to get ready for the next day.
 The result is manifested in not just mood swings, increased temper bouts and fatigue but also a serious inability in focusing on or comprehending even small tasks at hand.

-The side-effects are multi-faceted and unexpected.
+The side effects are multi-faceted and unexpected.
 One can end up facing other health issues like:

 • Heart problems